github/opensource.guide/activities/citable-code/index.md

 ## Minting a DOI

-Before Zenodo can issue a DOI for your repository they need a little bit more information about the GitHub repo that you've just archived.
+Before Zenodo can issue a DOI for your repository, you will need to provide some information about the GitHub repo that you've just archived.

-To complete this submission you need to fill in the form.
-Once you're happy with the description of your software click the **Submit** button at the bottom and voil&agrave;, you've just made yourself a shiny new DOI for your GitHub repo!
+Once you're happy with the description of your software, click the **Submit** button at the bottom of the Zenodo form, and voil&agrave;, you've just made a shiny new DOI for your GitHub repo!

 ![form](zenodo-form.png)